GoBlock890/WCSourceCode/README.md

 A Roblox game, Where You Collect Many types of wheats to progress.

 ## License
-✔️ You may usse any assets in the source code.
+✔️ You may use any assets in the source code.

 ❌ You're not allowed to upload or mod the game for commmercial use.